italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 --------------

 The token endpoint is used by the Wallet Instance to obtain an Access Token by presenting an authorization grant, as defined in :rfc:`6749`.
-The Token Endpoint is a protected endpoint with a client authentication based on the model defined in OAuth 2.0 Attestation-based Client Authentication [`OAUTH-ATTESTATION-CLIENT-AUTH`_ draft 03].
+The Token Endpoint is a protected endpoint with a client authentication based on the model defined in OAuth 2.0 Attestation-based Client Authentication [`OAUTH-ATTESTATION-CLIENT-AUTH`_ ].

 .. _sec_token_request:

 Token Request
 ^^^^^^^^^^^^^^^

 The request to the PID/(Q)EAA Token endpoint MUST be an HTTP request with method POST, with the body message encoded in ``application/x-www-form-urlencoded`` format.
-The Wallet Instance sends the Token endpoint request with ``OAuth-Client-Attestation`` and ``OAuth-Client-Attestation-PoP``.
+The Wallet Instance sends the Token endpoint request with ``OAuth-Client-Attestation`` and ``OAuth-Client-Attestation-PoP`` as header parameters according to `OAUTH-ATTESTATION-CLIENT-AUTH`_.

 The Token endpoint MUST accept and validate the DPoP proof sent in the DPoP HTTP header.
 The Token endpoint MUST validate the DPoP proof according to Section 4.3 of the DPoP specifications (:rfc:`9449`).
 This mitigates the misuse of leaked or stolen Access Tokens at the credential endpoint.
 If the DPoP proof is invalid, the Token endpoint returns an error response, according to Section 5.2 of [:rfc:`6749`] with ``invalid_dpop_proof`` as the value of the error parameter.